 The school has a Whistleblowing Policy and all staff receive a copy of this in the Staff Handbook.
-The policy is to makes staff aware that they will not be penalised if they inform management of any concerns re a colleague not following the Code of Conduct and that their report will remain confidential.
-The NSPCC Whistleblowing Helpline 08000280285 is also available as an outside contact.
+The policy is to make staff aware that they will not be penalised if they inform management of any concerns regarding a colleague not following the Code of Conduct and that their report will remain confidential.
+The NSPCC Whistleblowing Helpline which can be reached on 08000280285 is also available as an outside contact.